• Home

 Why is it worth choosing individual Polish language lessons for beginners?

-1. Flexible schedule Individual Polish language lessons allow you to fully adjust your schedule to your needs.
-Whether you prefer learning in the morning, evening or on weekends, you can set convenient classes that fit your lifestyle.
+Individual Polish language lessons allow you to fully customize your schedule.
+Whether you prefer to study in the morning, in the evening, or on weekends, you have the ability to set convenient class times that fit your lifestyle.

-– adjusting the pace of the lesson – you learn faster or slower, depending on your capabilities and the time you can devote,
+adjusting the pace of the lesson – you learn faster or slower, depending on your abilities and the time you can spare,

-– flexibility in choosing additional materials – you can ask for home exercises, revision sets, flashcards, online quizzes or access to applications,
+flexibility in the selection of supplementary materials – you can ask for homework exercises, repetition sets, flashcards, online quizzes or access to apps,

-– responding to current needs – do you have an important conversation in Polish in a few days?
-The lesson can be entirely devoted to preparing for it.
+Responding to current needs – have an important conversation in Polish in a few days?
+The lesson can be devoted entirely to preparing for it.

-4. Focused teacher’s attention During individual lessons, the teacher’s full attention is focused solely on you.
-You don’t have to share your time with other participants, as is the case in group lessons – you are the centre of the teaching process.
-This model of work allows you to correct language errors on an ongoing basis, thoroughly discuss grammatical ambiguities and return to issues that are difficult, without the pressure of time and the group.
-What’s more, the teacher can observe your progress from lesson to lesson and quickly notice which areas require more attention – whether it is pronunciation, grammatical structures or listening comprehension.
-Thanks to this, each lesson becomes as effective as possible, and you feel that you are really making progress.
+During individual lessons, the teacher’s entire attention is focused solely on you.
+You don’t have to share time with other participants, as is the case in group lessons – you are the center of the learning process.
+Such a model of work allows you to correct linguistic errors on the fly, discuss grammatical ambiguities in detail, and return to issues that cause difficulty, without the pressure of time or the group.
+What’s more, the teacher can observe your progress from lesson to lesson and quickly notice which areas need more attention – whether it’s pronunciation, grammatical structures or perhaps listening comprehension.
+This makes each lesson as effective as possible, and gives you the feeling that you are really making progress.
 This approach is especially important if your goal is to quickly break the language barrier in Polish.
-Regular interaction with the teacher, who adapts questions, conversation topics and level of difficulty to your abilities, builds your self-confidence and makes speaking Polish more and more natural and relaxed.
+Regular interaction with the teacher, who adjusts questions, topics of conversation and level of difficulty to your abilities, builds your confidence and makes speaking Polish increasingly natural and free.
 Individual attention means not only greater efficiency, but also a sense of security and motivation to continue learning.

-5. Possibility to learn anywhere Polish language lessons can take place at the school, in your home, office, or online.
-Such flexibility gives you the opportunity to choose the most comfortable place to learn – in line with your lifestyle, daily rhythm and preferences.
-You don’t have to waste time commuting or give up lessons due to a business trip or change of residence.
-More and more people choose online learning, which provides the same high level of content as stationary classes, while allowing you to learn from anywhere in the world – all you need is a computer, tablet or phone and a stable internet connection.
-You can start a lesson from your own living room, from a café or from the office between meetings.
-For people who value direct contact, stationary learning is also possible – in cozy classrooms at school or with a teacher traveling to your home or company.
-This option works particularly well for children, seniors or people who learn better in direct contact with the teacher.
-Regardless of the form, you decide where you feel best – and this has a huge impact on the effectiveness of learning and regularity of participation in classes.
-Individual lessons adapt to you – not the other way around.
+Polish language lessons can take place at the school’s headquarters, in your home, office, or online.
+Such flexibility gives you the opportunity to choose the most comfortable place to study – according to your lifestyle, daily rhythm and preferences.
+You don’t have to waste time commuting or cancel lessons because of a business trip or change of residence.
+More and more people are choosing online learning, which provides the same high level of content as in-person classes, while allowing you to learn from anywhere in the world – all you need is a computer, tablet or phone and a stable Internet connection.
+You can start lessons from your own living room, from a coffee shop or from your office between meetings.
+For those who appreciate face-to-face contact, it’s also possible to study in a stationary mode – in cozy classrooms at the school or with the teacher coming to your home or business.
+Such an option works especially well for children, seniors or people who learn better in direct contact with the teacher.
+Regardless of the form, you decide where you feel most comfortable – and this has a huge impact on the effectiveness of your learning and regularity of class attendance.
+Individualized lessons adjust to you – not the other way around.

-6. Methodological support At the Varia Polish Language Centre, the entire teaching process is overseen by an experienced methodologist, whose task is not only to monitor the work of teachers, but above all to ensure high quality classes at every level of advancement.
-This means that your learning is not accidental or conducted “by feel” – each lesson is based on well-thought-out didactic assumptions, consistent with the current standards of teaching Polish as a foreign language.
-The methodologist ensures that each teacher uses appropriate teaching techniques with the student, selects the right materials and adapts teaching methods to the individual needs of the student.
-Thanks to this, you can be sure that the curriculum not only meets your level, but also takes into account your goals – regardless of whether you are learning Polish for everyday use, for professional or academic purposes or preparing for a certification exam.
-What’s more, the methodologist also supports teachers in the field of didactic innovations, recommending new tools, materials and working methods.
-Thanks to this, students have access to modern and proven educational solutions – such as applications, language games, online learning platforms or individualized revision plans.
-This methodological support is an invisible but very real value that makes learning Polish at Varia not only effective, but also professional – from the first lesson to the moment you achieve your goal.
+At the Varia Polish Language Center, the entire teaching process is supervised by an experienced methodologist, whose task is not only to monitor the work of teachers, but above all to ensure the high quality of classes at each level.
+This means that your learning is not haphazard or conducted “on the spur of the moment” – each lesson is based on well-thought-out didactic assumptions, consistent with current standards for teaching Polish as a foreign language.
+The methodologist makes sure that each teacher uses appropriate techniques for working with the student, selects the right materials and adapts teaching methods to the individual needs of the student.
+This ensures that the syllabus not only suits your level, but also takes into account your goals – whether you are learning Polish for everyday use, for professional or academic purposes, or preparing for a certification exam.
+What’s more, the methodologist also supports teachers with teaching innovations, recommending new tools, materials and working methods.
+This gives students access to modern and proven educational solutions – such as apps, language games, online learning platforms or individualized repetition plans.
+This methodological support is an invisible but very real value that makes learning Polish at Varia not only effective, but also professional – from the first lesson until you reach your goal.

 How to start speaking Polish?
-First steps in learning Polish
+The first steps in learning Polish

 • Basic phrases and expressions

-Learning basic Polish phrases, such as greetings (“Dzień dobry”, “Cześć”), farewells (“Do widzenia”, “Na teraz”), or introductions (“Mam na imię…”, “Jestem z…”) is a great starting point.
-Such phrases are not only useful in everyday conversations, but also give great satisfaction – after just one lesson, you can greet a neighbour, place an order in a café or ask someone for directions.
-Individual lessons allow you to systematically consolidate these expressions in different contexts: through role-playing, dialogues or short conversations.
-This builds self-confidence and naturally develops communication skills.
+Learning basic phrases from the Polish language, such as greetings (“Dzień dobry”, “Hi”), farewells (“Goodbye”, “Bye”), or introducing yourself (“My name is…”, “I’m from…”) is an excellent starting point.
+Such phrases are not only useful in everyday conversations, but also give great satisfaction – after the first lessons you can greet a neighbor, place an order at a cafe or ask someone for directions.
+Individual lessons allow you to systematically consolidate these expressions in different contexts: through role-play, dialogues or short conversations.
+This builds confidence and naturally develops communicative competence.

-The Polish language has sounds that are difficult for most foreigners – especially consonants such as “ś”, “ź”, “cz”, “sz”, “ż” or characteristic nasal vowels: “ą”, “ę”.
-Individual lessons provide a unique opportunity for intensive work on correct pronunciation.
-The teacher focuses on your specific difficulties and helps you overcome them step by step – through phonetic exercises, audio recordings, repeating syllables and words, and regular correction.
-Importantly, correct pronunciation from the very beginning prevents the development of bad habits that are difficult to eliminate later.
-Working on phonetics is the foundation of effective communication and better understanding of Polish speech.
+Polish has sounds that are difficult for most foreigners – especially consonants such as “ś”, “ź”, “cz”, “sz”, “ż” or characteristic nasal vowels: “ą”, “ę”.
+Individual lessons provide a unique opportunity to work intensively on correct pronunciation.
+The teacher focuses on your specific difficulties and step by step helps you overcome them – through phonetic exercises, audio recordings, repetition of syllables and words, and regular correction.
+Importantly, correct pronunciation from the very beginning prevents the consolidation of bad habits that are difficult to eliminate later.
+Working on phonetics is the foundation for effective communication and better understanding of the speech of Poles.

 • Polish grammar in practice

-Polish grammar may seem complicated – cases, declensions, aspects of verbs.
-That is why it is so important to learn it in practice, and not just from tables.
-In individual lessons, grammar appears in the context of real situations – you do not learn the dry “accusative”, but, for example, how to say “I buy coffee”, “I see a car”, “I read a book”.
-The teacher gradually introduces new constructions and immediately shows how to use them in conversation, what they mean in different contexts, how their form changes depending on use.
-Thanks to this, grammar is not an abstraction, but a tool that helps you express your thoughts effectively in Polish.
+Polish grammar can seem complicated – cases, variations, aspects of verbs.
+That’s why it’s so important to learn it in practice, not just from tables.
+In individual lessons, grammar appears in the context of real-life situations – you don’t learn the dry “accusative”, but, for example, how to say “I buy coffee”, “I see a car”, “I read a book”.
+The teacher gradually introduces new constructions and immediately shows you how to use them in conversation, what they mean in different contexts, how their form changes depending on their use.
+Thus, grammar is not an abstraction, but a tool that helps you effectively express your thoughts in Polish.

 • Vocabulary related to everyday life

-At first, it is best to focus on vocabulary that you can use right away – in a shop, in a restaurant, in an office, on public transport or at the gym.
-In individual lessons, you learn expressions and phrases that reflect your everyday needs and situations that you actually encounter.
-This could be talking about shopping, making an appointment with a doctor, talking about your day or asking what time it is.
-This approach makes you feel the real value of learning – after just a few lessons, you can cope with typical situations.
-What’s more, you can expand your vocabulary in line with your interests: sports, culture, travel, professional work – it all depends on you.
+In the beginning, it’s best to focus on vocabulary that you can use right away – in a store, at a restaurant, in an office, on public transportation or at the gym.
+In individual lessons, you learn phrases and expressions that reflect your daily needs and situations you actually encounter.
+This could be talking about shopping, making a doctor’s appointment, talking about your day or asking the time.
+This approach makes you feel the real value of learning – after just a few lessons you can handle typical situations.
+What’s more, you can expand your vocabulary according to your interests: sports, culture, travel, professional work – it’s all up to you.

 The communicative method – speak Polish from day one!

-At the Varia Polish Language Center, we focus on learning Polish in Polish, which means that from the very beginning, students are immersed in the language.
-All instructions, explanations, and exercises are conducted in Polish, which promotes quicker acquisition of new structures and vocabulary.
-This method eliminates excessive translation and allows participants to naturally get accustomed to the sound and logic of the language.
+At Varia Polish Language Center, we focus on learning Polish in Polish, which means that from the very beginning students learn in full language immersion.
+All instructions, explanations and exercises are conducted in Polish, which promotes faster acquisition of new structures and vocabulary.
+This method eliminates excessive translation and allows participants to naturally become accustomed to the sound of the language and its logic.

-The instructors use gestures, images, and context to facilitate understanding, making it possible for even beginners to gradually develop their language skills.
-Through a variety of activities, such as dialogues, role-playing, and interactions with other students, participants are encouraged to actively speak and think in Polish from the very first lesson.
+The instructors use gestures, images and context to facilitate comprehension, so that even beginners can gradually develop their language skills.
+Through a variety of activities, such as dialogues, role-playing and interactions with other learners, participants are encouraged to actively speak and think in Polish from the very first class.

-Thanks to the communicative method, students not only learn grammatical structures and vocabulary but also develop practical skills through real conversations and everyday language situations.
-Simulations of real-life interactions – such as shopping at the market, chatting in a café, or asking for directions – make learning dynamic and useful.
-Course participants have the opportunity to practice correct pronunciation and accent through phonetic exercises and audio recordings that help them get accustomed to the rhythm and melody of the Polish language.
+Through the communicative method, students not only learn grammatical structures and vocabulary, but also develop practical skills through real conversations and everyday language situations.
+Simulations of real-life interactions – shopping at a market, talking in a cafe or asking for directions – make learning dynamic and useful.
+Course participants have the opportunity to practice correct pronunciation and accent through practical phonetic exercises and audio recordings that help them become accustomed to the rhythm and melody of the Polish language.

-Moreover, our intensive Polish course places a strong emphasis on building confidence in speaking.
+What’s more, our intensive Polish language course places great emphasis on building confidence in speaking.
 We gradually eliminate the fear of making mistakes and encourage spontaneous speech in natural settings.
-Regular conversation classes allow students to break language barriers and gain increasing fluency in communication.
+Regular conversation classes allow students to break down language barriers and gain increasing freedom in communication.

-Our classes are held in small groups, which allows instructors to take an individualized approach to each student.
-The lessons are full of interactions, dialogue exercises, language games, and simulations of real-life situations, such as ordering coffee in a café, asking for directions, or having a conversation at the market.
-This way, participants quickly break the language barrier and gain confidence in communication.
+Our classes are held in small groups, which allows the teachers to give each student an individual approach.
+Lessons are full of interaction, dialogue exercises, language games and simulations of real-life situations, such as ordering coffee in a cafe, asking for directions or talking at the market.
+In this way, participants quickly break the language barrier and gain confidence in communication.

 Benefits of individual Polish language lessons

-Thanks to the individual approach, you can adjust the pace of learning to your abilities, learning style and available time.
-You don’t have to wait for other course participants or skip topics that are not yet clear to you.
-Each lesson can focus exactly on what you need – e.g. grammar review, vocabulary development in a specific field or conversational exercises.
+With a personalized approach, you can adjust the pace of learning to your abilities, learning style and available time.
+You don’t have to wait for other course participants or skip over topics that are still unclear to you.
+Each lesson can focus on exactly what you need – such as grammar repetition, vocabulary development in a specific area, or conversation exercises.

-You learn at your own pace, without the pressure of a group, which significantly increases the comfort and effectiveness of learning.
-This is especially important when you want to quickly achieve a communication level – for example, before starting work in Poland, studying or a business trip.
+You learn at your own rhythm, without the pressure of a group, which significantly increases the comfort and efficiency of learning.
+This is especially important when you want to reach a communicative level quickly – for example, before starting work in Poland, studying or going on a business trip.

-Numerous studies in the field of foreign language teaching indicate that one-on-one learning is more effective than group classes.
+Numerous studies in the field of language didactics indicate that one-on-one learning is more effective than group classes.
 Why?
-Because the student has more opportunities to actively use the language, asks more questions, and receives more individual tips and feedback.
-The teacher can immediately spot errors and explain them in a simple, understandable way.
+Because the student has more opportunities to actively use the language, asks more questions, receives more individual guidance and feedback.
+The teacher can immediately catch mistakes and explain them in a simple, understandable way.

-In addition, the teacher has the ability to adapt the materials and work method on an ongoing basis – so as to maximize your potential.
-In practice, this means faster assimilation of new material, better consolidation of knowledge and greater motivation to study regularly.
+In addition, the teacher has the ability to adjust the materials and the way you work on an ongoing basis – to maximize your potential.
+In practice, this means faster absorption of new material, better consolidation of knowledge and greater motivation for regular learning.

 1. Breaking the language barrier

-One of the biggest challenges for people learning a foreign language is the fear of speaking – the fear of making mistakes, being misunderstood, making a fool of yourself.
-In individual lessons, you don’t have to worry about that.
-The lessons take place in a safe, friendly atmosphere, and the teacher is there to help you – not to judge.
+One of the biggest challenges for foreign language learners is the fear of speaking – the fear of being misunderstood, of being ridiculed.
+In individual lessons, you don’t have to fear this.
+The lessons take place in a safe, friendly atmosphere, and the teacher is there to help you – not judge.

-Regular conversations, even simple and on everyday topics, allow you to break the language barrier and build self-confidence over time.
-You will notice that after a few weeks you are able to talk freely in a shop, ask for directions or tell how your day went.
+Regular conversations, even simple ones and on everyday topics, allow you to break the language barrier and build confidence over time.
+You will notice that after a few weeks you are able to converse freely in a store, ask for directions or tell how your day went.
 This is a great satisfaction that motivates you to continue learning.

 1. Adaptation to individual goals

 Not everyone learns Polish for the same reasons.
-For some, it is a professional need – they need to communicate with clients, co-workers, and officials.
-Others learn for themselves – to better understand the culture, to be able to talk to their family, and still others – to pass the B1 exam or to start studies in Poland.
+For some, it’s a professional need – they need to communicate with clients, co-workers, officials.
+Others learn for themselves – to better understand the culture, to be able to talk to their families, and still others – to pass the B1 exam or to start studying in Poland.

-In individual lessons, you decide what you want to focus on.
-The teacher adapts the scope of the material, the type of exercises and the teaching style to your specific needs.
-You can work on writing emails in Polish, preparing presentations, practice industry vocabulary or even prepare for job interviews – it all depends on your goal.
-This is tailor-made learning that brings real results.
+In one-on-one lessons, you decide what you want to focus on.
+The teacher adapts the scope of the material, type of exercises and teaching style to your specific needs.
+You can work on writing emails in Polish, preparing presentations, practicing industry vocabulary, or even preparing for job interviews – it all depends on your goal.
+This is “tailor-made” learning that delivers real results.

 Combining individual lessons with a group course – a great option for learning Polish!

-The option of combining individual Polish as a foreign language lessons with group courses is a great option for those who want to achieve comprehensive development of their language skills.
-This allows you to benefit from an individual approach during one-on-one lessons, while at the same time participating in a group course that will allow you to improve your Polish in interaction with other students.
+The ability to combine individual Polish as a foreign language lessons with group courses is a great option for people who want to get comprehensive development of their language skills.
+This way, you can benefit from a personalized approach during one-on-one lessons, and at the same time participate in a group course that will allow you to improve your Polish while interacting with other students.

-At the VARIA Polish Language School, you can combine individual lessons with courses, such as an intensive Polish course in Kraków https://varia-course.com/kursy-w-szkole/intensive-polish-course/ or Polish online courses https://varia-course.com/courses-online/, which adapt to your needs and preferences.
-Such a hybrid of learning gives you the opportunity for a flexible approach and faster progress in learning Polish.
+At VARIA Polish Language School, you can combine individual lessons with courses, such as the intensive course at the school https://kurspolskiego.pl/kursy-w-szkole/intensywny-kurs-jezyka-polskiego/ or online courses https://kurspolskiego.pl/kursy-online/, which adapt to your needs and preferences.
+This hybrid of learning gives you the chance to be flexible and make faster progress in learning Polish.

 How to sign up for individual Polish language lessons?

-Here’s how you can start your individual Polish language course at Varia:
+Here’s how you can start your personalized Polish language course at Varia School:

-3. Start learning Polish: After determining all the details regarding the schedule, location of classes and the purpose of learning, you will start your individual Polish language course, under the supervision of an experienced teacher who will guide you through the next stages of learning.
+3. Start learning Polish: Once you have agreed on all the details of the schedule, the location of the classes and the purpose of your study, you will begin your individual Polish language course, under the guidance of an experienced teacher who will guide you through the steps of your study.

 Polish from scratch – what can you achieve by choosing individual Polish lessons?

-When you start learning Polish as a foreign language from scratch, you may have the impression that the road to fluent communication will be long and complicated.
-But after a few months of regular meetings – for example, 90 minutes twice a week, which is the most common option – you will see that you are really making progress.
-Individual lessons make learning faster, and the effects are visible after the first few weeks.
+When you start learning Polish as a foreign language from scratch, you may feel that the road to fluent communication will be long and complicated.
+But after just a few months of regular meetings – for example, 90 minutes twice a week, which is the most common option – you will see that you are really making progress.
+Individual lessons make learning go faster, and you’ll see results after the first few weeks.

 Here’s what you can achieve in 3-4 months of systematic study:

-• Mastering basic vocabulary and grammar of the Polish language
+• Mastering the basic vocabulary and grammar of the Polish language

-• Introducing yourself freely and talking about yourself in Polish
+• Freely introduce yourself and tell about yourself in Polish

-• Conducting simple conversations in shops, restaurants or offices in Polish
+• Conducting simple conversations in stores, restaurants or offices in Polish

 What else can you gain by choosing individual Polish lessons?